This portal provides basic knowledge on astronomy and highlights current research projects and collaborations in Switzerland.

 Optical and Infrared Astronomy

-The following are four examples of observation missions with Swiss participation in the optical and infrared ranges.
+The following are five examples of observation missions with Swiss participation in the optical and infrared ranges.
 Telescopes that investigate radiation in this range can be either travelling in space or stationed on Earth.

 Artist's impression of the James Webb telescope